boldtonic/prati/README.md

 Ask it things like:

-- "Should I long or short EIGENUSDT right now?"
+- "Is EIGENUSDT interesting right now?"
 - "Is this volume real or a stop hunt?"
 - "What is the strongest setup on the board?"
-- "Give me the entry, invalidation, horizon, and conviction."
+- "Give me a potential entry, invalidation, horizon, and conviction."
 - "Watch this pinned ticker and tell me if the picture changes."

 No hosted backend.
 No bundled API keys.
 No exchange API credentials.
 No order execution.